🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Impact on women’s fertility

 Zinc deficiency can lead to irregular menstrual cycles and poor egg quality, reducing the chances of conception.
-What's more, zinc is important for sperm health, making it a key element in couples' fertility.
+In addition, zinc is important for sperm health, making it a key element in couples’ fertility.

 How to get enough zinc

-- Eat zinc-rich foods, such as meats, seafood (especially oysters), legumes, seeds and nuts
+• Eat zinc-rich foods, such as meat, seafood (especially oysters), pulses, seeds and nuts.

-- Take zinc supplements if necessary, especially for people with a zinc-poor diet or diagnosed deficiencies
+• Take zinc supplements if necessary, particularly for people with a zinc-poor diet or diagnosed deficiencies.

-- Maintain a balanced, varied diet to ensure adequate zinc intake
+• Maintain a balanced and varied diet to ensure adequate zinc intake.

 Arginine: support for women’s fertility